 Fasting Duration: 1 Day, no more than 2x per week with NO consecutive days

 When Should You Avoid Intermittent Fasting?

-Intermittent fasting isn’t a good fit for everyone.
-You shouldn’t consider intermittent fasting if you are:
+Intermittent Fasting isn’t a good fit for everyone.
+You should definitely not consider this practice if you are:

 - Under chronic stress